 - No prepayment penalties

-- Easy integration of all American Express accounts
+- Easy integration of all American Express accounts, including its high-yield savings accounts

 Other business lines of credit for startups we considered